Erallie/css-inserter/README.md

 After you select the CSS-ified text, you can remove the CSS from the text by any of the three methods:
  1. Right click on the note and select "Remove CSS" from the context menu (see [Context Menu](#1-context-menu)).
  2. Open the Command Palette (`Ctrl + P`) and select the "CSS Inserter: Remove CSS" command (see [Command Palette](#2-command-palette)).
  3. Set up a hotkey prior in your Obsidian settings.
-Afterward, select the text and press the hotkey (see [Hotkeys](#3-hotkeys)).
+Afterward, select the text and press the hotkey combination (see [Hotkeys](#3-hotkeys)).